rezzraj/NLP-Transformer-based-RESUME-RANKER/README.md

-# NLP Transformer-Based Resume Ranker 🚀
+# NLP Transformer-Based Resume Ranker

 **AI-powered automated resume ranking system** using transformers, OCR, and Streamlit — built to showcase full-stack NLP skills and help recruiters find the best fit fast.

 ---

-## Why This Project Slaps 💥
+## What this project does

 - Uses **state-of-the-art transformer embeddings** (`all-mpnet-base-v2`) for semantic matching between resumes and job descriptions.
 - Converts resume PDFs → text via **OCR (pytesseract + pdf2image)** so no resume format or layout stops the pipeline.